Erkaman/pnp-gui/README.md

 <img src="images/tut_separator.png" width="340" height="86" />

-As can be observed, the separator can simply be used to introduce logical groupings into a GUI.
+As can be observed, the separator can be used to introduce logical groupings into a GUI.

-the remaineder of the GUI code looks like this:
+the remainder of the GUI code looks like this:

 ```javascript
     gui.textLine("Miscellaneous");